Configuring your Android device for ÉlanVPN

 Either download this APK installer directly onto your device, or download it onto your computer and then transfer it to your device, e.g. via wifi or using a USB connection.

 Simply run the installer to install the app on your device.
 You may need to allow installation of apps downloaded from the internet.
+If you wish, you can run the security validator on it during installation (it will pass).

 II.
 Installing the ElanVPN Max Configuration